roemvaar/cs_notes/docs/linux_kernel/syscalls.md

 Do not nest syscalls.

+You can create a new system call, but DON'T DO IT.
+You need to stick to the available ones.

 ## Explain how ioctl works internally

 ioctl (input/output control) is a system call for device-specific I/O operations and other operations which cannot be expressed by regular file semantics.
 It takes a parameter specifying a request code; the effect of a call depends completely on the request code.
 Request codes are often device-specific.